+Fieldwork

-Fieldwork - Paper 3: Geographical application- geographical skills and field work Pupils will also be required to carry-out fieldwork activities at Carding Mill Valley in Shropshire, and in Birmingham City Centre.
+Pupils will also be required to carry-out fieldwork activities at Carding Mill Valley in Shropshire, in a river environment and in Birmingham City Centre.
+Pupils will evaluate a contentious geographical issue in order to successfully complete Paper 3 of their Geography GCSE (details below).